Skip to main content

 If your parent is able to sign documents and make decisions, they can sell the home themselves with your support.
 If they're unable to participate due to cognitive decline or health issues, you'll need a valid POA that specifically grants authority over real estate transactions, or a court-appointed conservatorship.
 Iowa law requires the POA to be executed while the person still has legal capacity.

 No pressure, no obligation.
-Just an honest conversation about your family's situation and what options look like.
-I'll listen first, answer your questions, and help you figure out the right next step — even if that step is simply "not yet."
+In 30 minutes we'll talk through your family's situation, what the options look like, and the right next step — even if that step is simply "not yet."
+One call, one clear plan.

 Sarah Ingles, REALTOR® SRES® · Smart Move Des Moines · Brokered by Fathom Realty